githubtraining/training-manual/docs/01_getting_ready_for_class.md

 - Notepad++
 - GitPad

 If you do not already have a text editor installed, go ahead and download and install one of the above editors now!
-You can also configure Atom as your default text editor for Git commands using the [instructions at docs.github.com](https://docs.github.com/github/using-git/associating-text-editors-with-git).
+You can also configure Atom or Visual Studio Code as your default text editor for Git commands using the [instructions at docs.github.com](https://docs.github.com/github/using-git/associating-text-editors-with-git).

 #### Your editor on the command line